alessandrozito98/ing-sw-2020-zito-zecchinello/README.md

 ### Build instructions

-The jar are built using the [Maven Shade Plugin](https://maven.apache.org/plugins/maven-shade-plugin/) If you want to build yourself the executables jar files run:
+The jar are built using the [Maven Install Plugin](https://maven.apache.org/plugins/maven-install-plugin/) If you want to build yourself the executables jar files run:
 ```
-mvn clean package
+mvn install
 ```

 ### How to start